The Group's Material Issues of Safety, Environment, Human Resources

 Trends in Downtime

-The amount of time that operation of our vessels stops due to accidents or other trouble (downtime) is used as a KPI for safe operation.
+The amount of time that operation of our vessels stops due to accidents or other trouble (downtime) is used as an indicator to gauge the degree of safe operations.

 Thorough Implementation of Environmentally Friendly Operation Aimed at a Sustainable Society

 As an organization that conducts business activities globally, the Group has positioned response to global environmental problems as one of its most important issues.
-The Group established its Environmental Green Policy in 2001 and its Environmental Management Vision in 2005, and strives to improve corporate value by attaining the best balance of environment and economy.
+The Group established its Environmental Green Policy in 2001, its Environmental Management Vision in 2005, and its medium-to-long-term environmental targets in 2018, and strives to improve corporate value by attaining the best balance between the environment and the economy.

 The Group has established CO2 emissions - a cause of global warming - as an environmental management indicator, and manages CO2 emissions per ton-km discharged by each type of vessel.
 In addition, the Group is working to reduce CO2 emissions through efforts that include the development of environmentally friendly vessels and utilizing big data to achieve optimal operation.